-Head to Health sites should collect outcomes data to inform an iterative, ongoing evaluation of service effectiveness to ensure the needs of the local community are being met.
+Medicare Mental Health Centres should collect outcomes data to inform an iterative, ongoing evaluation of service effectiveness to ensure the needs of the local community are being met.

-Attachment A

-Patient pathways within the Head to Health sites
+Attachment A Patient pathways within the Medicare Mental Health Centres

-Initial contact By central intake phone service, on-line, walk-in, or referral from and intake other service (e.g. GP, hospital, state/territory service) Initial brief Information Mental health service Crisis services assessment of for self or needs (non-crisis) (alternative to needs others emergency department) Immediate Connect with Assessment undertaken Immediate support to support and information to identify level of need de-escalate and; assessment if and services and/or referrals Support in-house appropriate Support and required, using Initial Supported transfer advice for Assessment and Referral to home/carers families, decision tool, or similar. ) friends and Initial support provided.
-Warm transfer to acute OR carers AOD use and physical Full assessment health assessed.
-GP following advised patient is receiving services. stabilisation as per non-crisis.
-11011-011515.
-Short to Support to Support and short to Support and short term medium term access medium term targeted therapeutic care and digital therapeutic care, based care, based on an episode of information on an episode of care episode of care model, care and model, whilst individuals including while waiting according to treatment are waiting to be connection to longer need services connected to longer term support.
+Initial contact By central intake phone service, on-line, walk-in, or referral from other service and intake (e.g. GP, hospital, state/territory service) Initial brief Information Mental health service Crisis services (alternative to assessment of for self or needs (non-crisis) emergency department) needs others Immediate support and Connect with information Assessment undertaken to identify level of need Immediate support to de- escalate and; assessment if appropriate and services Support and advice for families, friends and carers and/or referrals required, using Initial Assessment and Referral decision tool, or similar.
+Initial support provided.
+AOD use and physical health assessed.
+GP advised patient is Support in-house Supported transfer to home/carers Warm transfer to acute OR Full assessment following stabilisation as per non-crisis. receiving services.
+Short to Support to Support and short to Support and short term targeted medium term access digital medium term therapeutic care, based on an care and information therapeutic care, based episode of care model, episode of and on an episode of care including while waiting care treatment model, whilst individuals connection to longer term according to services are waiting to be support. need relating to mental health and/or AOD needs connected to longer term services and support if needed.
+For some individuals this short term support may be enough to resolve distress, supplemented with digital treatment services or family support.
+Regular contact and time limited follow-up with individuals at heightened risk of suicide and their families and carers, including by digital means.

-Initial contact By central intake phone service, on-line, walk-in, or referral from and intake other service (e.g. GP, hospital, state/territory service) Initial brief Information Mental health service Crisis services assessment of for self or needs (non-crisis) (alternative to needs others emergency department) relating to term services and Regular contact and mental support if needed. time limited follow-up health For some individuals this with individuals at and/or AOD short term support may heightened risk of needs be enough to resolve suicide and their distress, supplemented families and carers, with digital treatment including by digital services or family means. support.
-Service Service navigation to Service navigation and navigation assist them to connect option of review and referral to services and supports.
-Warm referral to Warm referral to relevant services relevant services.
+Initial contact By central intake phone service, on-line, walk-in, or referral from other service and intake (e.g. GP, hospital, state/territory service) Initial brief Information Mental health service Crisis services (alternative to assessment of for self or needs (non-crisis) emergency department) needs others Service Service navigation to Service navigation and option of navigation assist them to connect to review and referral services and supports.
+Warm referral to relevant Warm referral to relevant services services.
 Referral to Way Back or other follow-up services if risk of suicide Review Follow-up and review.
 Follow-up and review.
-Enablers Partnerships, clear protocols with state/territory services, multi- agency care planning, skilled workforce, clear roles, supported pathways.
+Enablers Partnerships, clear protocols with state/territory services, multi-agency care planning, skilled workforce, clear roles, supported pathways.